Hennepin Probate / Mental Health Court

 Can a guardianship or conservatorship terminate?

 Yes.
-A guardianship or conservatorship terminates upon the death of the ward or protected person; upon a determination of incapacity of the guardian or conservator; upon removal or resignation of the guardian or conservator; or upon restoration of capacity of the ward orprotected person.
+A guardianship or conservatorship terminates upon the death of the person subject to guardianship or person subject to conservatorship; upon a determination of incapacity of the guardian or conservator; upon removal or resignation of the guardian or conservator; or upon restoration of capacity of the person subject to guardianship or person subject to conservatorship.
 You should talk with a lawyer to find out which specific forms to use in your situation and the procedures involved.

-What if a guardianship or conservatorship was established in Hennepin County and the ward or protected person moves out of Hennepin County or Minnesota?
+What if a guardianship or conservatorship was established in Hennepin County and the person subject to guardianship/conservatorship moves out of Hennepin County or Minnesota?

-You should notify the court right away if the ward has moved out of Hennepin County’s jurisdiction.
-You should talk with a lawyer to find out which specific forms to use in your situation and the procedures involved.
+You should notify the court right away if the person subject to guardianship or person subject to conservatorship has moved out of Hennepin County’s jurisdiction.
+You should talk with a lawyer to find out which forms to use in your situation and the required procedures.

-Learn more in the Guardianship and Conservatorship Help Topic »
+Learn more in the Guardianship Help Topic and Conservatorship Help Topic.

 To get details on how to store a will at the Hennepin Court, click the Wills tab on this page.